-The Commission shall consist of no more than 25 members as appointed by the Governor.
+The Commission shall consist of no more than 25twenty-five members as appointed by the Governor.
 It is the intent of the Commission to maintain a balance reflecting private industry, local and state government, and geographic area.
-Complying with the legislative directive, the Commission will endeavor to maintain the membership at a lower level than 25.
+Complying with the legislative directive, the Commission will endeavor to maintain the membership at a lower level than 25twenty-five.
 It is the recommendation of the Commission to have representation as follows:

-7 members representing the private sector and regulated industry;
+8Eight members representing the private sector and regulated industry;

-6 members representing local government with an affiliation with fire service, law enforcement, occupational safety, environmental protection, emergency management or public health;
+6Six members representing local government with an affiliation with fire service, law enforcement, occupational safety, environmental protection, emergency management or public health;

-6 members representing state government with an affiliation with the fire service, law enforcement, occupational safety and health, environmental protection, emergency management, and public health;
+6Six members representing state government with an affiliation with the fire service, law enforcement, occupational safety and health, environmental protection, emergency management, and or public health;

-member representing a federally recognized tribal entity in Nevada; member representing a community health organization;
+4One member representing a federally recognized tribal entity in Nevada;

+4One member representing a community health organization; and

-2 members who are private citizen(s) or representative of a citizens' group; and
+3Three members who are private citizen(s) or representative of a citizens' group.